COVID-19 Preparedness and Response Plan

-- The employee has, in the last 14 days, had close contact with or lived with any person having a confirmed COVID-19 diagnosis.
+- The employee is not vaccinated and has, in the last 14 days, had close contact with or lived with any person having a confirmed COVID-19 diagnosis.

-- The employee has, in the last 14 days, had close contact with or lived with a person displaying COVID-19 symptoms, as described above.
+- The employee is not vaccinated and has, in the last 14 days, had close contact with or lived with a person displaying COVID-19 symptoms, as described above.

 These employees may only resume in-person work upon meeting all return-to-work requirements outlined below and being cleared to return by HR.
 Refer to current COVID-19 Student/Employee Guidance for Illness or Exposure document (the “scenario chart.”)

 Return to In-Person Work Requirements

-Employees diagnosed with COVID-19 or having experienced symptoms of COVID-19 may only return in-person to work after confirmation of the cessation of symptoms and contagiousness.
-Proof of this must be demonstrated via the test-based strategy or the symptom-based strategy as defined by the CDC.
+Employees diagnosed with COVID-19 or having experienced symptoms of COVID-19 may only return from isolation to in-person work after confirmation of the cessation of symptoms and contagiousness.
+Current evidence supports ending isolation and precautions for most persons with COVID-19 using a symptom-based strategy as defined by the CDC.

 Under the symptom- based strategy, employees may return in-person to work upon achieving the following and being cleared to return by Human Resources:

-- At least 24 hours have passed since recovery, which is defined as resolution of fever without use of fever-reducing medications;
+- At least 24 hours of resolution of fever without use of fever-reducing medications;

-There are differing quarantine timelines for employees who came into close contact with, or live with, an individual with a confirmed diagnosis or symptoms may return in-person to work after:
+There are differing quarantine timelines for employees who came into close contact with, or live with, an individual with a confirmed diagnosis or symptoms.

 Employees are typically required to submit a release to return in-person to work from a healthcare provider.
-Given the current stressors on the healthcare system, if an employee is unable to produce a release form, the College may accept a written statement from an employee confirming all the factors supporting their release to return to in-person work.
+Depending on the current stress upon the healthcare system, if an employee is unable to produce a release form, the College may accept a written statement from an employee confirming all the factors supporting their release to return to in-person work.

 Requirements for returning in-person to work are based upon federal, state, and local guidance, and are subject to change.